World In Paris

 Château de Chantilly Guided Tour

-This Château de Chantilly full-day guided tour with a transfer visits the Great Stables and the Château with its beautiful gardens.
+This Château de Chantilly full-day guided tour with a transfer visits the Great Stables and the Château with its beautiful Gardens.
 The tour includes a horse show and a multi-course gourmet lunch with regional specialties.

-Château de Malmaison
+4. Château de Malmaison

 Château de Malmaison is one of the most beautiful castles in Paris of its style.
 Château de Malmaison is located in the commune of Rueil Malmaison, and it is most commonly known as the former residence of Napoleon I and his wife, Joséphine.

-When the couple bought this château, it was an old house of the 17th century.
+When the couple bought this château, it was an old house from the 17th century.
 The extensive renovation works by architects Percier and Fontaine (1800 to 1802) turned Château de Malmaison into a luxurious Paris castle with all the fashions of the 19th century.

 Don’t miss Napoleon and Josephine’s bedrooms with the original beds, the council room shaped like a military tent, and the library.